Table of Contents

 To help stop clipping, nearly every single serious studio and broadcast radio station employs a pop filter.
 Clipping occurs when a soundwave cuts off, resulting in distortions that your audio technician cannot correct.

 There are two types of microphone pop filters available: nylon and metal.
-In addition, I’ll discuss windscreen as an alternative to a pop filter.
-Continue reading to discover which option is best pop filter for the Blue Yeti mic.
+I’ll also discuss a windscreen as an alternative to a pop filter.
+Continue reading to discover which option is the best pop filter for the Blue Yeti mic.

 Wired Clip is a reader-supported site.
 Purchases made through links may earn a commission, at no additional cost to you.